JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ## Extract to MappedSuperclass

-The application is growing and the JPA model is evolving as well.
-Eventually, it became obvious that common attributes should be extracted to `@MappedSuperclass`.
-JPA Buddy allows you to extract attributes along with JPA annotations to MappedSuperclass and build a well-designed entities' hierarchy.
+As your application grows and the JPA model evolves, you may realize that certain attributes are common among multiple entities and should be extracted to a `@MappedSuperclass` for better code organization.
+JPA Buddy can easily extract attributes along with JPA annotations to MappedSuperclass and build a well-designed entities' hierarchy.

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/BAmwdEbj8LQ" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>